NPAF Haleakalā National Park

 The artist in residence program may be canceled or interrupted due to a government shutdown, for unforeseen circumstances or during any hazardous weather conditions including, but not limited to, volcanic eruptions, hurricanes, and other freak weather events.
 If the AIR program is terminated or interrupted, the remainder of the residency term may be negotiated to be made up at a later date.

-The artist(s)-in-residence program may be canceled or interrupted due to a government shutdown, artist non participation, or during any hazardous weather conditions, including, but not limited to, VOLCANIC ACTIVITY, environmental concerns, or any unforeseen circumstances, natural or otherwise, to which NPAF and any affiliates will NOT be held accountable or responsible, no refunds will be issued.
+The artist(s)-in-residence program may be canceled or interrupted due to a government shutdown, artist non participation, or during any hazardous weather conditions, including, but not limited to, volcanic activity, environmental concerns, or any unforeseen circumstances, natural or otherwise, to which the NPAF and any affiliates will NOT be held accountable or responsible, no refunds will be issued.

-Only selected artists will be contacted.
+Only Selected Artists and Alternates will be contacted.
 It is the artists' own initiative to check the status of their proposal submission through accessing their proposal submission through the URL for which they applied.
 At request, through the URL, we will allow edits and additions up to ten days before the deadline.
-If you are contacted as a Resident, Finalist or Alternate & if our panelists feel that further detail is needed for the application — applicants will be asked to submit the required materials (such as a detailed proposal, etc)
+If you are a Selected Artist or Alternate or if our panelists feel that further detail is needed for the application, we will contact you.

 NPAF is NOT responsible for and will not return any application donation fees, contributions, monies spent, monies owed or any funding if there is a natural occurrence, or any thing that interrupts, changes, delays or cancels the program in any way.
 NPAF cannot guarantee or be held responsible for AIR interruptions, nonacceptance of AIR program, artist non-participation, artist non-response, artists, artwork or cancellations or delays because of Government decisions or natural causes, unforeseen circumstances, for any reason at all.
-The accepted artist will owe any funds spent or owed by/to NPS or NPAF as it pertains to the program if they (the artist(s)) cancels, delays or changes any part of the program.
+The accepted artist will owe any funds spent or owed by/to NPAF as it pertains to the program if they (the artist(s)) cancels, delays or changes any part of the program.
 If the AiR program is terminated or interrupted, the artist(s) in residence may be directed to relocate from the park or hazardous area.
-The remainder residency term may be made up at a later date at the discretion of the NPS and NPAF.

-All insurance is required of the selected artist(s) including automobile, health, accidental and insurance to cover all art, supplies, personal items and is the sole responsibility of the artist as any and all insurance will not be provided by NPAF or the NPS or NPS concessionaires or park Friends groups.
+All insurance is required of the selected artist(s) including automobile, health, accidental and insurance to cover all art, supplies, personal items and is the sole responsibility of the artist as any and all insurance will not be provided by NPAF.
 Proof of insurances must be provided.
 Artist(s) will be responsible for all costs affiliated with the program if they are the selected artists(s) to the program, and then cancel, change or delay the program in any way, prior, during or post the residency term.
-Fees are donations/contributions and are on par with NPS comparable fees, to contribute a higher or unpublished amount, contact NPAF.
+Fees are donations/contributions and are on par with comparable fees, to contribute a higher or unpublished amount, contact NPAF.
 Applicants grant use of any and all pieces of their submitted application proposal materials to further the purpose of the program (and/or promoting the selected artist(s)) through television, radio, interviews, magazines, books, internet, newspapers, grants or endowment applications, presentations and any and all media.